top of page

 If I asked your friends or colleagues to describe you, they would likely use words like "rock," "anchor," or "powerhouse."
 You are the one who handles the crisis.
 You organize the logistics, anticipate the problems, and get the job done without needing to be asked.

-But here is the part you don't put on Instagram or discuss at happy hour: You are exhausted.
+Here is the part you don't put on Instagram or discuss at happy hour: you are exhausted.

 Not just "need a nap" exhausted.
 You feel a hollow, vibrating weariness in your bones.
 You feel a profound loneliness, even when you are surrounded by people who love you.
 And when you finally do have a moment to rest, you often find that you can't.
 Your brain keeps spinning, constantly scanning for the next thing you need to handle.

-In our culture—especially in high-performance hubs like Manhattan, the competitive corporate environments of Westchester County, and the self-made landscape of Brooklyn—we celebrate this trait.
+In our culture, we celebrate this trait.
 We call it "independence."
 We call it "strength."

-But as a trauma therapist, I have a different name for it: Hyper-Independence.
+As a trauma therapist, I have a different name for it: hyper-independence.

 Table of Contents